webfolder/siqueira.tech/_drafts/kw/kw-basic.md

 ## Conclusion

-Here I introduced the basic features available by `kw` and an overview on how to use them; keep in mind that we still need to polish many of the features described here, for this reason patch and bug report are very welcome.
+Here I introduced a very basic set of features provided by `kw` and an overview on how to use them; keep in mind that we still need to polish many of the features described here, thus patch and bug report are very welcome.
 In the next post, we will explore other features that deserve some extra attention.